-It doesn't matter how much experience I had with this particular kind of icon.
+It doesn’t matter how much experience I had with this particular kind of icon.
 I was an arrogant person when I did this to Kara.
 I forgot to check myself.
-I didn't recognize and trust the expertise of my coworker.
-I can't possibly convince someone who sees me as arrogant.
+I can’t possibly convince someone who sees me as arrogant.
 The most important step is to realize my own arrogance and put a stop to it.

 Have you been arrogant in this way?
 It’s OK.
 You’re well-intentioned.
 I’ve been there.
 You’re not an arrogant person.
 You’re a humble person who forgot and sometimes displays arrogance.
 You can improve by dropping the sometimes-arrogance.
 How do you do that?